top of page

 Goal Two

-To champion systemic change through our collective resources, ensuring that equity is positioned at the forefront of institutional practice and national tertiary education policy.
+To champion systemic change through advocacy and our collective resources, ensuring that equity is positioned at the forefront of institutional practice and national tertiary education policy.

 In order to achieve this goal, EPHEA will:

-2.1 - Be positioned as the ‘voice’ and thought leader in national conversation around staff and student equity and will provide opportunities to bring equity practitioners across the sector, as well community expertise, to contribute to the conversation.
+2.1 - Be positioned as the ‘voice’ and thought leader in national conversations around staff and student equity and provide opportunities for equity practitioners across the sector to contribute to the conversation.

-2.3 - Undertake advisory roles on relevant boards, national grants and key research projects that impact equity in tertiary education.
+2.5 - Undertake advisory roles on relevant boards, national grants and key research projects that impact equity in higher education.

 Goal Three